hollabharath/hollabharath.github.io/_pages/about.md

 news: true  # includes a list of news items
 ---

-With an MD, PhD, his professional pursuits span patient care, research, and post-graduate training in psychiatry.
+Specializing in psychiatry with both an MD and a PhD, Dr. Holla contributes to patient care, research, and post-graduate education in the field.

-After his postgraduate residency in psychiatry, Dr. Holla specialized in addiction psychiatry through a post-doctoral clinical fellowship at NIMHANS.
-His PhD research honed in on the imaging-genomics of addiction vulnerability in adolescents.
+He completed his postgraduate residency in psychiatry and further specialized in addiction psychiatry during a post-doctoral clinical fellowship at NIMHANS, Bengaluru, India.
+His PhD research focused on using imaging-genomics to understand addiction vulnerability in adolescents.

 His research interests include:
   - _Biological Psychiatry_,